-If you’re serious about learning Photoshop, check out “Learn Photo Editing” to watch tutorials on how to create professional-looking images.
+If you’re serious about learning Photoshop, check out my previous tutorials on how to create professional-looking images.

-Here are some of my previous tutorials you may want to read:
+Here are some you may want to read:

 I hope this brief overview gave you a taste of the tools within Photoshop.
 Have fun editing your images!

 What are your favorite tools in Photoshop?
-Please share by leaving a comment below.
+Let me know in the comments:)